getodk/central-backend/README.md

 ## Testing

-Jubilant sports both unit and integration tests.
+Jubilant is tested with both unit and integration tests.
 The unit tests (`/test/unit`) check, in isolation, the more-complex parts of Jubilant's core code, such as the query promise and model systems, the various util functions, and some of the http handlers.
-The integration tests (`/test/api`) focus on verifying the correct behaviour of the API itself and the business logic (ie the `lib/resources/*` code and concrete model/query implementation) which are independently simple but which altogether form a complex system.
+The integration tests (`/test/api`) focus on verifying the correct behaviour of the API itself and the business logic (ie the `lib/resources/*` code and therefore concrete model/query implementation) which are independently simple but which altogether form a complex system.

-To run all tests (both unit and integration), run `make test` in the project root (where this README is).
-We use [Mocha](https://mochajs.org/) and [Should.js](https://shouldjs.github.io/) as our testing frameworks.
+To run all tests (both unit and integration), run `make test` in the project root.
+We use [Mocha](https://mochajs.org/), [Should.js](https://shouldjs.github.io/), and [Supertest](https://github.com/visionmedia/supertest) as our testing frameworks.
 [CircleCI](https://circleci.com/gh/nafundi/jubilant-garbanzo) is configured to run all tests for verification.

+Various commands are available:

-To run only unit tests, open the command line, run `make test-unit` in the project root.
+* To run only unit tests (which are much speedier than integration tests), run `make test-unit` in the project root.

-To run only API integration tests, open the command line, run `make test-api` instead.
+* To run only API integration tests, run `make test-api` instead.
+* As provided by default by Mocha, add `.only` after any `describe` or `it` call in the tests to run only the marked tests.

-To examine test coverage (runs both test suites), type `make test-coverage`.
+* To examine test coverage (runs both test suites), type `make test-coverage`.
 We use [Istanbul](https://istanbul.js.org/).

-For linting, type `make lint`.
+## Style Guidelines

+Details forthcoming prior to release.

+We use linting as _a part of_ coding style verification.
+To run the linter, run `make lint` from the repository root.
 We use [ESLint](https://eslint.org/) with [rules](.eslintrc.json) based on the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript).
+The linter is not perfect; we will make exceptions when we have a consensus to do so.